RadhikaKumar17/Obbian_frontend/README.md

 ```

 The backend tests use seed data and an in-memory MongoDB test double; they do not connect to or mutate your deployed database.
 Live Google Maps and browser tracking still need manual verification with an enabled API key and running backend.

+## Demo login and logout

+The app now requires a demo login before loading trips, saved vehicles, or other app data.
+The login screen displays **demo@obbian.com** / **Obbian123!**, with a fill-credentials button and password visibility toggle.
+The sidebar shows the signed-in user and a logout button.

+Deploy the companion backend changes (`src/demo-auth.js`, `src/server.js`, `src/store.js`) to Railway before deploying this frontend to Netlify.
+No new environment variables are needed.
+Keep `FRONTEND_ORIGINS=https://obbian-frontend.netlify.app`, `COOKIE_SECURE=true`, and `COOKIE_SAME_SITE=None` on Railway.
+Browser cookie restrictions can affect cross-site Netlify/Railway sessions; the login screen detects when the session cookie was not retained.

+The backend validates the public demo credentials and issues a random HttpOnly session cookie. `/api/auth/me` restores the login after refresh; `/api/auth/logout` invalidates that session and clears the cookie.
+App APIs and tracking subscriptions require a valid session.
+Logging out clears the frontend query cache.
+A stable demo account identity retains trips and saved vehicles across logins, and the current browser's valid guest session data is migrated at first login.
+All users of these credentials share the account's data; this is a demonstration account, not individual customer authentication.

+Manual verification: try invalid credentials, fill the demo credentials, log in, open My Trips, refresh, log out, and open /trips again.
+Browser verification was not completed in this session.